Manually Upgrading MySQL

-If at all possible, you should use /scripts/mysqlup to do a MySQL upgrade, however, if you need a version of MySQL outside of what they are offering in current cPanel versions, it is possible to upgrade manually.
+If at all possible, you should use WHM to install MySQL, however, if you need a version of MySQL outside of what they are offering in current cPanel versions, it is possible to install your own versions.

 If this is on a live system, make sure to make backups of the databases.